 Guanacaste gets super humid after the first few weeks of rain.

-What it’s like to travel Costa Rica in July: July has what they call “little summer” meaning that for about 2 weeks of the month, the weather dries up and there isn’t as much rain.
-Those two weeks are also peak travel season since locals have mid-winter break for schools and it is summer vacation for North Americans.
+What it’s like to travel Costa Rica in July: July has what they call “little summer.”
+This means that for the first 2 weeks, the weather dries up and there isn’t as much rain.
+This is also peak season since schools have mid-winter break and it is summer vacation for North Americans.

 What it’s like to travel Costa Rica in August: Days go back to the sunny mornings and cloudy afternoons.
 Rain can start picking up more in the afternoons and nights and more often.
 Can rain pretty hard in the rain forest and cloud forest areas in Arenal and Monteverde.